Kiplinger Interest Rates Outlook: Fed Chair Powell is Sticking to the Script

 Kiplinger’s Economic Outlooks are written by the staff of our weekly Kiplinger Letter and are unavailable elsewhere.
 Click here for a free issue of The Kiplinger Letter or to subscribe for the latest trends and forecasts from our highly experienced Kiplinger Letter team.

-The 10-year Treasury yield ticked up to 4.2% on investor nervousness about looming federal fiscal deficits.
+The 10-year Treasury yield ticked up to 4.4% following the election on investor nervousness about federal fiscal deficits getting worse.
 The Congressional Budget Office has estimated deficits will average 6% of GDP over the next 10 years under existing tax and spending laws.
-Both presidential candidates’ campaign promises threaten to cause that number to go higher.
-That could boost inflation, or at least, cause the Federal Reserve to cut short-term interest rates slower than markets had been expecting.
-The realities of governing after the election could mean that many of these expensive campaign promises will go unfulfilled, but you should expect long rates to stay above 4.0% until the political situation becomes clearer.
+That doesn’t include the extension of the 2017 Tax Cuts and Jobs Act, which will definitely happen under a Republican Congress and administration.
+President-elect Trump has also made campaign promises of various other tax cuts that he would enact in a second term.
+All of these could boost both GDP growth and inflation, and cause the Federal Reserve to cut short-term interest rates slower than markets were expecting.
+The realities of governing after the election could mean that many of these campaign promises will go unfulfilled, but you should expect long-term interest rates to stay above 4.0% until it becomes clearer what legislation will actually pass.

 Sign up for Kiplinger’s Free E-Newsletters